-By the Main Theorem we deduce that for large $r$ it holds $\chi^2(x)>Q(r)$ almost everywhere, which implies the first part.
-For the second we use a Theorem of K. Burns and A. Wilkinson \cite{StErgSkew2} that allow us to approximate $f_r$ (in the $\mathcal{C}^2$ topology) by conservative maps $\wtf$ having a $\mathcal{C}^2$ neighborhood where every $\mu_r$ preserving diffeomorphism on it is ergodic.
-Applying the argument of the first part to these maps we get the result. \end{proof}
+For the second we use a Theorem of K. Burns and A. Wilkinson \cite{StErgSkew2} that allow us to approximate any $\mathcal{C}^3$ conservative skew product like $f_r$ (in the $\mathcal{C}^2$ topology) by conservative maps $\wtf$ having a $\mathcal{C}^2$ neighborhood where every $\mu$ preserving diffeomorphism on it is ergodic, which together with part a) implies the result. \end{proof}

-Note that in case b) of the Corollary, in fact $f_r$ is guaranteed to have all but one non-zero exponents.
-Part b) is probably the most interesting consequence, since it does not require a priori knowledge of ergodicity.
-We remark that even though there exists a characterization of ergodicity for skew-products \cite{anzai1951}, the conditions in practice are very difficult to check and depend very explicitly on the properties of the fiber maps, information that may not be available.
+Part b) is an interesting consequence, since it does not require a priori knowledge of ergodicity of the maps.
+We remark that even though there exists a characterization of ergodicity for skew-products \cite{anzai1951}, the conditions in practice are very difficult to check.

-More interestingly, the Main Theorem can be used to establish directly non-uniform hyperbolicity of several examples, and then try to use this information (together with the fact that the exponents are uniformly separated from zero) to prove ergodicity.
-This has recently been achieved by D. Obata \cite{Obata2018} for the original \cite{NUHD} map, who proves in fact that the map is $\mathcal{C}^2$-stably Bernoulli (a much stronger condition than ergodicity).
+More interestingly, the Main Theorem can be used to establish directly non uniform hyperbolicity of several examples, and then try to use this information (together with the fact that the exponents are uniformly separated from zero) to prove ergodicity.
+This has recently been achieved by D. Obata \cite{Obata2018} for the original \cite{NUHD} map, who proves in fact that the map is $\mathcal{C}^2$ - stably Bernoulli (a much stronger condition than ergodicity).
 His arguments are quite sophisticated.

-\section{Examples: Random products of standard maps}
+\subsection{Examples: Random products of standard maps}

-In this section we present several examples of applications of the Main Theorem.
+In this part we present several examples of applications of the Main Theorem.
 We also compare the results with some of the available literature.

-\subsection{The Standard Map.}
+\subsubsection{The Standard Map.}